 Major responsibilities that a scrum team has to include:

 - Breaking down the requirements, creating tasks, estimating and distributing the created tasks.
 To put simply they are in charge of creating sprint backlogs.

 - They have to arrange daily sprint meeting.

 - It is a responsibility of the team to ensure that every functional feature is delivered on time.
-They have to create sprint burndown diagram to know get the exact estimate of work done and the work that needs to be done.
+They have to create a sprint burndown diagram to know to get the exact estimate of work done and the work that needs to be done.